 Cement and Polished stone aren’t built for humans

-The problems with wooden flooring
+The problems with wooden court

-Wooden board courts, often seen in integrated sports halls, have relatively good shock absorption but are more slippery than syntheticÂ courts.
-This means that the badminton player is constantly struggling for grip and traction while running around or generating ground reaction force for overhead smashes.
+Wooden board courts, often seen in integrated sports halls, have relatively good shock absorption, but are more slippery than syntheticÂ courts.
+This means that the player is struggling for grip and traction while running around or generating force for smashes.
 If the court is damp or sweat falls on it, it becomes slippery and players can easily aquaplane.

 All of these factors mean that synthetic/hybrid flooring is preferable to wooden flooring on badminton courts for players of all ages and skill levels.

-Also a poll was conducted on Playo’s twitter handle and the results were as follows:
+Also, a poll was conducted on Playo’s Twitter handle and the results were as follows:

 â Playo (@PlayoApp) May 22, 2017